2019-11-07 12:57:35 • ID: 2133

 Until now, there is no convincing evidence for a Paleolithic bear cult.

-To use of Ethnographic records and other sources, dating back to 1000 years at best, for the construction a "Bear Cult" remain nothing more than nice speculations- especially if the "Shamans" are intertwined with this narrative-see 1301 .
+To use of Ethnographic records and other sources, dating back to 1000 years at best, for the construction a "Bear Cult" remain nothing more than nice speculations- especially if the nasty shaman narrative is part of these fairy tales-see 1301 .
 Ethnographic literature can be found in the external links.

 Anyhow some non-disputable facts, which point to a special releationship of Homo Sapiens and Cave Bear remain: